 Based on the 2016 AQMP modeling analysis, an additional 45 percent NOx emission reductions is needed in 2023 to attain the 1997 8-hour ozone NAAQS.
-This percentage is based on meeting the "carrying capacity" of 141 tons per day of NOx in 2023.
-To demonstrate attainment, the 2016 AQMP identified the total NOx reductions to come from: 1) defined measures by South Coast AQMD and CARB totaling 27 tons per day (aggregate commitments); and 2) CARB's "Further Deployment of Cleaner Technologies" under CAA Section 182(e)(5) totaling 108 tons per day.
-This report addresses how the 108 tons per day of NOx reductions can be achieved.
+This percentage is based on meeting the "carrying capacity" of 141 tpd of NOx in 2023.
+To demonstrate attainment, the 2016 AQMP identified the total NOx reductions to come from: 1) defined measures by South Coast AQMD and CARB totaling 27 tpd (aggregate commitments); and 2) CARB's "Further Deployment of Cleaner Technologies" under CAA Section 182(e)(5) totaling 108 tpd.
+This report addresses how the 108 tpd of NOx reductions can be achieved.